517 Total complaints

 Questions to ask the seller

-• Have you had any problems related to visibility/wiper, engine, suspension?
+• Have you had any problems related to visibility/wiper, engine, unknown or other?

 • Can I see recent maintenance and repair records?